American Heart Association

 UPMC Children's Hospital of Pittsburgh

 Steelers players visit UPMC Children's Hospital of Pittsburgh to bring a smile to kids who are battling health issues.
 Players participate in various events for patients and their families, including the WDVE Radiothon and the Free Care Fund Telethon.
-In 2017, the Steelers donated teddy bears to patients for every monthly donor that signed up during the telethon.
 Children's also receives proceeds from the 50/50 raffle at a home game.

 Chuck Noll Foundation